nicsig/config/.vim/plugin/README/matchup.md

     timeout, highlighting will not be attempted again until the cursor moves.
     `g:matchup_matchparen_timeout`, `g:matchup_matchparen_insert_timeout`

-If are having any  other performance issues, please open a  new issue and report the output of `:MatchupShowTimes`.
+If you  are having  any other performance  issues, please open  a new  issue and report the output of `:MatchupShowTimes`.

 ## Matching does not work when lines are too far apart!